 Finally, directly connecting leaders inside and outside Puerto Rico who are interested in these projects could nucleate the projects, bringing together commercial interests with humanitarian disaster relief interests.

 At Skylight, we encourage our team members to pursue meaningful and impactful activities such as this.
-If you’re interested in being part of our team, please get in touch.
+If you’re interested in being part of our team, consider joining us.